 A bacteriologist is responsible for studying various kinds of bacteria, which are constantly changing and evolving.
 They typically do their research in a laboratory, mostly for government or pharmaceutical agencies.
-Microbiologists, which includes bacteriologists, earn a yearly salary of about $68,000.
+Microbiologists, which includes bacteriologists, earn a median salary of about $68,000, per year.

 Bacteriology is the study of microorganisms and their effects on animals.
 Bacteriologists monitor the ecology, metabolism and reproduction of these organisms.
 Bacteriologists may work closely with other scientists to conduct research experiments and learn more about microorganism behavior.
 A bachelor's degree is a typical requirement for bacteriologists, though a Ph.D. is necessary in order to conduct independent research or work through a university.